-- 4. requiring the other party to pay costs and fees in connection with this motion; - 5. awarding make-up time-sharing with minor child(ren) as follows {explain}: - 6. awarding attorneys' fees; and/or awarding other relief, including sanctions, {explain}:
+- 4. requiring the other party to pay costs and fees in connection with this motion; - 5. awarding make-up time-sharing with minor child(ren) as follows {explain}: - awarding attorneys' fees; and/or awarding other relief, including sanctions, {explain}:

-I certify that a copy of this document was () mailed () faxed and mailed () e-mailed () handdelivered to the person(s) listed below on {date}.
+I certify that a copy of this document was () mailed () faxed and mailed () e-mailed () handdelivered to the person(s) listed below on {date} .

-Other party or his/her attorney:
+Other party or his/her attorney: ther party or his/her attorney:

 Printed Name:

 Address:

 City, State, Zip:

 Telephone Number:

 Fax Number:

 Designated E-mail Address(es):